winitzki/scall/tutorial/programming_dhall.md

   = functorList /\ pointedList /\ { zip = paddingZip }
 ```

-Why cannot we use the standard `List/zip` function for implementing this?
+Why cannot we use the standard `List/zip` function for i this?
 Because the identity laws of `zip` do not hold with our `pointedList` implementation (creating a list of length `1`) and the standard `List/zip` function.
 The identity laws say that `List/zip` applied to any list `xs` and to the result of `pointedList.pure a x` must be a list of the same length as `xs`, containing all the original elements of `xs` paired with the value `x : a`.
 However,  `List/zip a p q` will truncate the result to the shortest of the lists `p` and `q`.